 Within Kilmainham Gaol there was no segregation of prisoners; whether you were a man, woman or child.
 Up to five people were placed into a cell together.
 The facilities weren’t the best with each cell having a single candle for light and heat.

 Prisoners of Kilmainham Gaol spent most of their time in the dark and cold as each candle would only last for around 2 weeks.
-The jail cells were roughly 28 square metres in an area, so you can imagine just how cramped it would get.
+The jail cells were roughly 28 square metres small so you can imagine just how cramped it would get.

 Even children were placed in the gaol for petty theft.
 One of the youngest prisoners recorded was a seven-year-old child.